cuttlefishh/python-for-data-analysis/assignments/assignment2.md

 6. Optional: If you are familiar with R, create an environment and install the R kernel using the instructions [here](https://www.continuum.io/blog/developer/jupyter-and-conda-r).
 7. Optional: If you are familiar with QIIME, create an environment and install QIIME using the instructions [here](http://qiime.org/install/install.html).

-#### B. Python and IPython command-line interpreter
+#### B. IPython command-line interpreter and Python basics

+*Write your answers to #1 and #2.
+Copy your terminal commands and output as your answers for #3.*

-1. Launch your `python3` conda environment and find out which version of Python you are using.
+1. Activate your `python2` conda environment and find out which version of Python you are using.
 Then try to run the commands `print 'Hello, world'` and`print('Hello, world')`.
 Do they both work?
-2. Launch your `python2` conda environment and find out which version of Python you are using.
+2. Activate your `python3` conda environment and find out which version of Python you are using.
 Then try to run the commands `print 'Hello, world'` and`print('Hello, world')`.
 Do they both work?
+3. Pick 3 of the 8 sections in Data Types we covered in Lesson 4: booleans, numbers, strings, lists, tuples, arrays, sets, and dictionaries.
+Using the IPython interpreter in your `python3` environment, type and run the commands we used in those sections of Lesson 4.

-#### C. Working with Jupyter notebooks and Python basics
+#### C. Working with Jupyter notebooks

+*Write your answers to #1 and #2.
+No need to turn anything in for #3.*

-1. Launch your `python3` conda environment and then launch the Jupyter notebook server.
+1. Activate your `python2` conda environment and then launch the Jupyter notebook server.
 Which kinds of notebooks can you create?
 Open a Terminal within the notebook environment; what is your Python version?
-2. Launch your `python2` conda environment and then launch the Jupyter notebook server.
+2. Activate your `python3` conda environment and then launch the Jupyter notebook server.
 Which kinds of notebooks can you create?
 Open a Terminal within the notebook environment; what is your Python version?
+3. Pick 1 of the 4 sections in Loops and Control Structures we covered in Lesson 4: boolean and comparison operations, if tests, while loops, and for loops.
+Using a Jupyter notebook in your `python3` environment, type the code from that section in one or more cells, then execute it.
+Put a header above the code cell using a Markdown cell.
+Practice creating, deleting, and moving cells using the keyboard shortcuts.